 The rest of the data entry textboxes are titled above them - depending on how you have resized the window, the titles may not line up perfectly with the entry textboxes, but they are always in the same sequence as those textboxes.
-Depending upon the specific contest and the required contest exchange, the number of textboxes and the titles may be different.
-The example Entry Window shown above would be used during the IARU Contest.
-This contest requires a call sign, sent and received signal reports, and the IARU Zone be logged for each contact
+Depending upon the specific contest and the required contest exchange, the number of textboxes and the titles may be different from what you see here.
+The example Entry Window shown above would be used during the CQ WW Contest.
+This contest requires that a call sign, sent and received signal reports and the CQ Zone be logged for each contact

-For now, you can ignore the 'Running' check-box, as well as the rest of the buttons alongside it.
-This controls one of the most important features of N1MM Logger - it distinguishes between Run and Search and Pounce modes, providing different features for each.
-However, these aren't really relevant until you get into sending stored CW and phone messages, which are covered in Chapter 4.
-The rest of the buttons in the Entry Window are related to this, and to other advanced capabilities.
+For now, you can ignore the 'Run' and 'S&P' buttons, as well as the colored dots alongside them.
+These control one of the most important features of N1MM Logger+ - it distinguishes between Run and Search and Pounce modes, providing different features for each.
+However, these aren't really relevant until you get into sending stored CW and phone messages, which are covered later.
+The rest of the buttons in the Entry Window are related to this and to other advanced capabilities.

 If you want to save space on your screen, you can reduce the size of the Entry Window, like this.
-Just use your mouse to grab the lower right corner or lower edge of the window and drag it upward.
+Right-click in an empty part of the window and uncheck the options for items you do not wish to have displayed.